 Damages recoverable through negligence include loss of pay, past and future, pain and suffering, past and future, loss of enjoyment of life, (also known as disability), medical bills, past and future, loss of consortium (loss of the ability to enjoy sexual relations).
 Sometimes in negligence cases the parties will have to hire an expert to predict the future loss of a person.

-If you have an injury claim contact us at Ackerman Law office.
-We handle are so confident in our ability to win we handle these claims on a contingent fee.
-We offer free initial consultations.
+Negligence claims can be complicated, especially predicting future losses.
+Get help from an experienced negligence claim attorney.
+Contact us at Ackerman Law Office at (217) 789-1977.
+We believe injury victims should be able to afford an attorney so we handle these claims on a contingent fee with free initial consultations.
 All of our clients get prompt action and personal attention.
 See what our clients have to say on our Client Reviews page.
-Our blog is at Springfield Injury Lawyer.
+Read more on our Springfield Injury Lawyer Blog.